behavure/behavure-docs/src/content/docs/edge_iq/start/00-overview.md

 ---
 title: Overview
-description: Lyftdata overview
+description: Edge iq overview
 slug: start/overview
 sidebar:
   label: Overview
   order: 0
 ---

-Lyft Data is a flexible, distributed data integration platform designed to reliably move and transform data between various sources and destinations.
-By abstracting away the operational complexity of pipelines, Lyft Data lets you focus on extracting insights and value, rather than managing connectivity and scale.
+Edge iq is a flexible, distributed data integration platform designed to reliably move and transform data between various sources and destinations.
+By abstracting away the operational complexity of pipelines, Edge iq lets you focus on extracting insights and value, rather than managing connectivity and scale.

 ### Core Components